Caregiver

 • exhaustion.

 We all handle stress differently.
 Personally, I have been a caregiver for several years.
 My husband experienced a myriad of medical conditions beginning with sciatica and now, dementia and depression.
-My husband is not completely aware of what his happening to his body and his brain, that he can actually describe it.
+My husband is not completely aware of what is happening to his body and his brain, that he can actually describe it.
 He knows that his ability to think and his command of speech are changing.
 He earned his doctoral degree about six years ago and struggles to sustain that level of critical thinking.
 His focus had always been to help others.

 Hours